KirboSoftware/KirboSoftware/README.md

 # Welcome to my github repository 👋

 I'm Joost aka JoostMSoftware, I'm from the netherlands and I'm a software developer (student).
-I make web applications and minecraft mods
+I make web applications, minecraft mods and different kinds of applications.

 ## What do I code in?